scala-native/scala-native/docs/contrib/contributing.rst

 Coding style
 ------------

-Scala Native is formatted via `./scripts/scalafmt` and `./scripts/clangfmt`.
+Scala Native source code is formatted via `./scripts/scalafmt` and `./scripts/clangfmt`.
 Make sure that all of your contributions are properly formatted before suggesting any changes.

 Formatting Scala via `scalafmt` downloads and runs the correct version and uses the `.scalafmt.conf` file at the root of the project.
 No configuration